-7. Members of the appointment committee will then consider the applications and comments received and the committee decide on a short list for interview.
+6. Members of the appointment committee will then consider the applications and comments received and the committee will decide on a short list for interview.
 After interviewing those shortlisted, the committee shall make its recommendation to Council.

 Jennifer Nutkins

 1 March 2011